y1hao/y1hao/README.md

 ### 👋 Hi there

 Welcome to my GitHub account.
-This is my personal account, I also have a separate GitHub account for work: [YihaoOct](https://github.com/YihaoOct).

 I'm Yihao.
-I currently work with Octopus Deploy as a software engineer.
+I currently work as a software engineer.

 Occasionaly, I write my thoughts on programming in this repo: [y1hao/comments](https://github.com/y1hao/comments).